WKBH-FM

 WKBH-FM (102.7 MHz, "102.7 WKBH") is a radio station broadcasting a classic rock and classic hits hybrid format.
 Licensed to Onalaska, Wisconsin, United States, the station serves the La Crosse area.
 The station is owned by Magnum Communications, Inc. as of July 31, 2020.

-On July 1, 2019, the then-KQEG changed their format from oldies to soft oldies, branded as "102.7 MeTV FM".
+On July 1, 2019, the then-KQEG’s format changed from oldies to soft oldies, branded as "102.7 MeTV FM".
+WKBH-FM serves as the flagship station for a network dozens of stations and translators.

-On August 1, 2020, KQEG changed their format from soft oldies to classic rock, which moved from WKBH-FM 100.1 (which switched to EMF's K-Love contemporary Christian format).
+On August 1, 2020, KQEG’s format changed from soft oldies to classic rock, which moved from WKBH-FM 100.1 (which switched to EMF's K-Love contemporary Christian format).
 The station began identifying itself as WKBH-FM on August 1, 2020, although the call sign was not officially changed by the Federal Communications Commission until August 11.